ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/markdown.md

 # Markdown

-For authoring in markdown, Greenwood provides a plugin that you can install, which by default supports the [CommonMark](https://commonmark.org/help/) specification and uses [**unifiedjs**](https://unifiedjs.com/) as the markdown / content framework.
+For authoring in markdown, Greenwood provides a plugin that you can install which by default supports the [CommonMark](https://commonmark.org/help/) specification and uses [**unifiedjs**](https://unifiedjs.com/) as the markdown / content framework.
 See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-markdown) for additional information, like standalone usage.

 ## Installation